OLIPLICHE/catalog_of_my_things/README.md

 # Catalog of my things

 "Catalog of my things" is a console app that allows users to manage collections of the things they own.
 It keeps a record of different types of things that belong to users: books, music albums, movies, and games.
-The data is stored in JSON files..........
+The data is stored in JSON files........

 ## Getting Started
 - git clone https://github.com/Rustamxon7/OOP-school-library/